AyanMK/ddos_detection/README.md

    ```
 <img width="615" alt="main_pic" src="https://github.com/AyanMK/ddos_detection/blob/main/assets/SIEM setup.png?raw=true">
 Note: Just type "y" and setup will start.
+5. After few time setup will required a password.
+You may have to type multiple time
+6. After completing setup it will show "ALL Done".
+That's mean SIEM setup is done

 # Setting up “Rsyslog” in SIEM server